 She adds: "Not everyone was using these technologies before and so it was important to work as a team and train people where necessary."

 The focus for organizations was keeping lines of communication open with reporters, sources and audiences, and ensuring each group could interact with the other effectively.

 Newsrooms also had to adapt to how other organizations distributed information.
 For example, the U.S. Senate started using Zoom to both livestream events and post recorded content.

 When so much was changing, creating a set place that people could come to for information also became a way to offer stability and reassurance.

 "We were continually updating the same story page and we found an audience that wanted to come back to that same place over and over again," the L.A.
 Times' Matt Ballinger says.
 "It was a place they could get caught up and maybe get some reassurance that they were going to end up knowing a bit more than they did the day before."

-Shift in content consumption
+Shift in content consumption for digital readers

 As much as newsrooms and media organizations were under pressure, so too were the people consuming their content.
 Audiences were hungry for information, but also overwhelmed by the amount of new detail they had to absorb.